DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 > Note: this can stay set as *Stationary* as we'll want this to affect moving objects in our game

 - As you work to build your level, feel free to add **Point Lights** to shine the way.

+> I suggest setting these to *Static* for now

+> At certain intervals, you may wish to bake you lighting to better see how it might look in-game.
+To achieve this, simply hit the **Build** button above the viewport.

 <br>